You can spend a fulfilling vacation in

 Speaking of precolumbian artifacts, Santo Domingo's collection

 One of the museum's most famous artifacts is the human skull overlaid with turquoise and shell, that was retrieved from Tomb 7 at the Mixtec site of Monte Alban (Tomb 7 was a treasure trove similar to King Tut's, it is said).
 I'm not sure if this decorated skull was a respected family member's, or if it was a war trophy that needed embellishment.
-I've seen a fair amount of American
+I've seen a fair amount of American Southwest art in my day where a cow or buffalo

 (Can you feel the eyes following you about the room?)

-If it's less macabre and more contemporary Oaxacan culture you're looking for, I'd recommend attending a Guelaguetza - a performance of folkloric music and dance featuring traditional garb.
-It shows only Friday performances at Fonatur's Hotel Camino Real, which included a very lavish dinner buffet.
+Friday performances at Fonatur's Hotel Camino Real, which included a very lavish dinner buffet.
 We're not accustomed to large buffets serving a couple hundred diners, so in some ways the meal itself was as much a cultural experience as what we later saw onstage.
 My, that buffet was competitive.
 We were completely outclassed by all the other diners, who I think must have honed their skills on cruise ships and at high-end hotel brunches.
 The dessert buffet was completely picked over before any of these people even looked at the dinner items.

 Good thing GB's trained as an anthropologist: he saw how other people were handling food retrieval, and he realized we needed to form our own defensive strategy.
 Quickly.
 While acting nonchalant and staying classy.
 It was tough to blend in, but we didn't walk away underfed.
 We didn't even have to resort to filling our pockets...